sandoe/British-English-Academy/README.md

 ## How to Use This Curriculum

-1. **Navigate by Grade**: Choose the relevant grade folder to find lessons tailored to that level.
+1. **Navigate by Grade**
+   Choose the relevant grade folder to find lessons tailored to that level.
-2. **Supplement with Resources**: Enhance learning with additional worksheets, multimedia content, and reference materials in the `Resources` folder.
+2. **Supplement with Resources**
+   Enhance learning with additional worksheets, multimedia content, and reference materials in the `Resources` folder.
+3. **Assess Progress**
-3. **Assess Progress**: Use the `Assessments` folder to track student comprehension and identify areas needing review.
+   Use the `Assessments` folder to track student comprehension and identify areas needing review.
-4. **Adapt if Needed**: Each lesson is flexible – combine or alter lessons to fit your specific classroom or learner needs.
+4. **Adapt if Needed**
+   Each lesson is flexible – combine or alter lessons to fit your specific classroom or learner needs.

 ---